Gulf of Maine

 of a bloom in the WGOM in 2010, those processes could then be

 included in the population dynamics model.
-Furthermore, we note that
+Furthermore, we note

 the water mass changes mentioned above relate to the larger scale